-- Exchange-trade note (ETN) will be introduced to be listed and traded on the KRX. - Issuance structure of equity-inked securities (ELS) will be diversified. - Public disclosure and sales method of ELS and DLS will be improved to make it easier for investors to compare and choose products. - Issuance terms of equity linked warrant (ELW) will be standardized.
+- Exchange-trade note (ETN) would be introduced to be listed and traded on KRX. - Issuance structure of equity-inked securities (ELS) would be diversified. - Public disclosure and sales method of ELS and DLS would be improved to make it easier for investors to compare and choose products. - Issuance terms of equity linked warrant (ELW) would be standardized. - On June 18, 2014, FSC approved the Implementation Rules for Korea-U.S. Tax Information Exchange of Agreement, which would be effective from July 1, 2014.